ashishs21hex/dotnet30-demo/README.md

   <summary>Table of Contents</summary>
   <ol>
     <li>
-      <a href="#about-jira-migration-as-a-service-framework">Jira Migration As A Service (JMaaS) Framework</a>
+      <a href="#about-tfs-migration-as-a-service-framework">Jira Migration As A Service (JMaaS) Framework</a>
       <ul>
         <li><a href="#need-for-jmaas">Need for this Framework</a></li>
       </ul>
     </li>
-    <li><a href="#jira-migration-bootstrap-kit">Jira Migration Bootstrap Kit</a></li>
+    <li><a href="#tfs-migration-bootstrap-kit">Jira Migration Bootstrap Kit</a></li>
     <li><a href="#About-this-repo">About This Repo</a></li>
   </ol>
 </details>

-## About Jira Migration As a Service Framework
+## About TFS Migration As a Service Framework

 <div align="center">
   <img src="images/JMaaS_Framework.png" alt="Logo" width="1022" height="459">
 </div>

-## Need For JMaaS

-Industry face many challenges in migrating from one Jira (Server/DC/Cloud) to Another Jira (DC/Cloud) and Consolidating multiple Jira into one single Jira interface.

-* Unmanaged Expansion of Projects and Users with Prolonged Jira Usage leads to more space and cost
-* Accumulation of Unused and Unmanageable Custom Data and integration apps
-* Inconsistency Due to Teams Using Different Operational / Workflow Processes
-* Struggling to operate efficiently with the latest integrations and features
-* Manually querying the platform for preparing the inventory data leads to time consuming and dependent task item
-* Heavy time spend on finding the collisions from  source and target with respect to migration and consolidation
-* Heavy impact on business continuity due to huge downtime during the migration
-* Not fully functional Jira after data migration due to lack of version compatibility checks, Integration checks
+Overview

+The TFS Migration As a Service Framework provides a structured, repeatable process for migrating Team Foundation Server (TFS) repositories and pipelines to GitHub.
+This framework is designed to help teams transition from TFS to GitHub seamlessly, ensuring that all repositories, pipeline configurations, and workflows are preserved and migrated to the new platform.

+Key Features
+Automated TFS to GitHub Migration: Automatically migrate code repositories, build pipelines, and related configurations from TFS to GitHub.
+Pipeline Conversion: Convert TFS build and release pipelines to GitHub Actions workflows.
+Customizable: Configure migration steps and map TFS artifacts to GitHub repositories.
+Error Handling: Built-in error handling and logging to ensure a smooth migration process.
+Scalable: Supports large-scale migrations for multiple repositories and pipelines.

 How we intend to support our customers with this framework based on our industry experiences:
 * Suggestion on the best practices to follow as we have a deeper knowledge on the platform architecture and its components design